-MASTER OF SCIENCE IN NURSING - MANAGEMENT & Organizational leadership specialization grantham.edu/student-support/gainful-employment-disclosures This specialization prepares professional registered nurses to demonstrate the knowledge and skills they have acquired through a variety of experiences as nurse leaders/administrators in a healthcare environment.
+MASTER OF SCIENCE IN NURSING - MANAGEMENT & ORGANIZATIONAL LEADERSHIP SPECIALIZATION

+This specialization prepares professional registered nurses to demonstrate the knowledge and skills they have acquired through a variety of experiences as nurse leaders/administrators in a healthcare environment.
 This specialization emphasizes the emerging trends in healthcare and the world health systems, developmental and accrediting trends within healthcare institutions, and government and political influence on the provision of healthcare.